MaxOhn/PP-Generator/Readme.md

-I tried to keep everything clean and elegant, even though I horribly failed at that at many points as you might be about to see :p
+I tried to keep everything clean and elegant, even though I horribly failed at that at many points as you might be about to see :^)

 The whole thing is just a side project for me to get back into Java and give our discord server some more utility.